londonacademyofit/WebAppModernJS/README.md

 The project is a simple party-planning app.

-When finished, the app be viewable at: http://webappmodernjs.github.io
+When finished, the app be viewable at: http://londonacademyofit.github.io (an old version of the app is hosted here currently)